$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: The uncategorified story

 and the same again up to a multiplication with $-1$ in the exponent of $q$ for a negative crossing with the same colors.
-The \textit{normalized}, colored Reshetikhin-Turaev $\mathfrak{sl}_n$-link polynomial of $L_D$ is then defined by
+The \textit{normalized}, colored Reshetikhin--Turaev $\mathfrak{gl}_n$-link polynomial of $L_D$ is then defined by

-where the product runs over all colored crossings.
-It is worth noting that the total shift in the ``uncolored'' case $a=b=1$ is $q^{n\cdot\mathrm{w}(L_D)}$. \end{defn} The following is Theorem 5.1 in~\cite{moy}.
-Note that we sketch an alternative proof later in the proof of Theorem~\ref{thm-evoflinks}. \begin{thm} (\textbf{Murakami, Ohtsuki and Yamada}) The colored Reshetikhin-Turaev $\mathfrak{sl}_n$-link polynomial $\langle\cdot\rangle_n\in\bZ[q,q^{-1}]$ is invariant under the second and third Reidemeister moves.